 Power Steering Systems Operate Under Considerably More Pressure Than They Did In The Past.

 This is due to the much smaller rack and pinion units that are found in today’s vehicles.
 The smaller racks are great for manufacturers because of the reduced curb weight and lower production cost benefits.
 However, these smaller units require up to 2500 psi of pressure to operate properly.
 This is much more than the 500 psi that was required by older systems.

 The new, smaller, racks are great for efficiency.
 They also fit better in the space constrained front-wheel-drive cars.
 Unfortunately they do have their share of negative side effects as well.
 The additional pressure raises the operating temperature of the fluid to about 178 degrees Fahrenheit.
 Over time this causes the fluid to become burnt, discolored and oxidized.
 Add to that the contaminants that naturally accrue over time and the result is fluid that simply does not last forever.

 Contaminated fluid is harmful to the power steering system in several ways.

-Dirty fluid is thicker than clean, fresh fluid, causing the steering components to work harder than they should.
+Dirty fluid is thicker than clean, fresh fluid, causing the components such as the pump and rack to have to work harder.
 This can lead to premature failure of those parts.
-Burnt, oxidized power steering fluid is also very stressful to seals and is the leading cause of seal failure.
-Furthermore, burnt fluid also contributes to the failure of the high pressure lines and causes the rubber to deteriorate from the inside out.
+Burnt, oxidized power steering fluid is also very stressful to seals and is the leading cause of seal failure today.
+Burnt oxidized steering fluid can adversely affect human health and attention-deficit/hyperactivity disorder (ADHD) syndromes can appear, which can be cured with the drug strattera generic.
+Furthermore, burnt fluid also contributes to the failure of the high pressure lines, as it causes the rubber to deteriorate from the inside out.

 How Often Should I Have It Done?